-This cruel practice of killing shelter dogs without a sedative, by a long needle injection into a wide awake dog must be banned in AmericaSteven Monahan, Founder Green Pets America Charities
+This cruel inhumane practice of killing shelter dogs without a sedative, by long needle lethal injection into a wide-awake dogs heart must be banned in AmericaSteven Monahan, Founder Green Pets America Charities

-Heart Stick Euthanasia is a rarely discussed topic on how some shelter dogs, and cats are cruelly, and inhumanely killed in the US in animal shelters.
-We think this must be exposed, and openly be discussed and ended.
-That is why we are writing, What is Heart Stick Euthanasia.
+Heart Stick Euthanasia is a rarely discussed topic on how some shelter dogs and cats are cruelly and inhumanely killed in the US in animal shelters.
+We think this must be exposed, openly be discussed, and banned in America.
+That is why we advocate and regularly educate and write on Heart Stick Euthanasia.
 Until this is barbaric practice is banned in America some local animal shelters will continue to practice and turn a blind eye to this inhumane practice.

 The Green Pets America Charities group of humane societies has been researching and educating on Heart Stick Euthanasia at America’s animal shelters for years.
 Heart Stick euthanasia is done by county shelters to save money.
-It is cheaper for the shelter to not humanely sedate the dog, but euthanize the dog in one step, with a long steel needle jabbed straight to the live, and panicked kicking dogs’ heart as the dog tries to escape the attendant’s foot or grasp.
+It is cheaper for the shelter to not humanely sedate the dog, but euthanize the dog in one step, with a long steel needle jabbed straight into a fully conscious frightened, panicked dogs’ heart, as the frightened dog tries to escape the attendant’s grasp.

-If you have experience on this archaic violent practice reach out to us in confidence.
+If you have first-hand knowledge contact us in confidence.
 Steve@GreenPetsAmerica.org